twilio-labs/plugin-flex-outbound-dialpad/README.md

 # in case you missed it

 When setting up the backend in heroku or local, you must ensure you have setup a dedicated task router worfklow for outbound calls and set the workflow sid in the environment configuration.

-- ensure there is the following matching workers expression for the only filter on the workspace
-  - task.targetWorker==worker.contact_uri
-- make sure the filter matches to a queue with Everyone on it.
-The default Everyone queue will work but if you want to seperate real time reporting for outbound calls, you'll want to make a dedicated queue for it with a queue expression
-  - 1==1

 # change log